Does it stain the skin?

 d) gardening in the back yard on a hot summer day.

 The skin on the face is very thin.
-That means that the henna doesn’t stain dark & the stain doesn’t last very long.
+That means that the henna only stains a light orange to light freckle colour.

-If you want pure henna red eyebrows to match your henna’ed red hair, your skin under your eyebrows (hopefully not *around* your eyebrows because you cleaned it up so well) will be VERY orange for a few days.
+If you want pure henna red eyebrows to match your henna’ed red hair, your skin under your eyebrows will be VERY orange for a few days.
 Not red like your hair.
 ORANGE.

 **Remember: Just like with body art & the hair on your head, it will take 2 days for the henna dye on the eyebrows to oxidize to the final colour.
-So, for the first 12 hours after dyeing your eyebrows, they may be bright orange (as will be the skin).
+So, for the first 12 hours after dyeing your eyebrows a darker auburn mix, they will still be bright orange for at least 12 hours.

 My fav. is the 2 step black process.
 Colour is final right away and I don’t have to fill in my eyebrows with a pencil for 3 – 4 days.
-I have succeeded in getting a dark brown instead of jet black by only keeping the indigo on for 20 minutes instead of an hour.
+I have succeeded in getting a dark brown instead of jet black by only keeping the indigo on for 15 - 20 minutes instead of an hour.
+You can experiment with the timing, but the hair comes to a brown much faster & the skin is never blue-green!

 I had a very stressed out woman call me in desperation for a fix.
 Having very thin, sparse eyebrows, she decided to have cosmetic tattooing done to fill them in.
 As with all ink tattoos, the ink eventually blows out & fades.
-In her case, her perfectly coloured brown ink eyebrows had turned into a greyish green.
-She had them touched up as many times as is possible… Of course, they just did the same ink fade every time.
-For a few years she was using an eyebrow pencil to colour over the ink for a normal dark brown colour.
-But, this meant running to a bathroom to touch up or re-apply every time she touched around her eyes or she was sweaty.
+In her case, her perfectly coloured brown ink eyebrows had turned into a grayish green.
+She had them touched up as many times as is possible… Of course, they just did the same colour fade every time.
+For a few years she was using an eyebrow pencil to colour over the ink for a normal dark brown, but this meant running to a bathroom to touch up or re-apply every time she touched around her eyes or she was sweaty.
 She heard of henna and hoped it would work.
-I warned her that henna stains only a light orange on the thin skin of the face, so I don’t know if it will work… But it did!
+I warned her that the henna will only stain a light orange on her fair, thin face, so I don’t know if it will work… But it did!
 The orange henna stain over the greenish ink tattoo = a brown colour.
 Yes, she had to reapply the henna for 4 hours every other night before bed, but apparently that was better than having to touch up makeup every few hours.

 I hope this has helped!